tus/tus-resumable-upload-protocol/protocol.md

 return `503 Service Unavailable`.
 The client SHOULD retry the request after waiting an appropriated duration.
 It MAY retry for other status codes including `4xx` and `5xx` and network errors or timeouts where no status code is returned.

+Clients SHOULD use a randomized exponential back off strategy.
+It is up to the client to decide to give up at some point.

 ### Termination